Mango Cake Cannabis

 What is Wedding Cake (Pink Cookies), and why is it in Mango Cake's lineage?

-Wedding Cake — sold in Canada as Pink Cookies under Health Canada naming conventions — is a Seed Junky Genetics cultivar from the Triangle Mints line (Triangle Kush × Animal Mints).
-Leafly named it Strain of the Year in 2019; it was Canada's most-searched cannabis strain from 2021 to 2023.
+Wedding Cake — sometimes sold in Canada under alternative names like Pink Cookies — is a Seed Junky Genetics cultivar from the Triangle Mints line (Triangle Kush × Animal Mints).
+It was Canada's most-searched cannabis strain from 2021 to 2023.
 It contributed three specific things to Mango Cake: higher THC, denser bud structure, and its caryophyllene-dominant, vanilla-forward terpene character — which sits naturally alongside the tropical mango of the Mango Taffie side.

 What is FVOPA Certified Organic cannabis?